 So, its pretty straightforward, but something you’ll need to learn, so heres important bit:

-- Both with have low iron
+- Both iron deficiency and anaemia of chronic disease with have low iron

 - Iron deficiency anaemia will have high TIBC – this is because is iron deficiency anaemia, as iron stores are depleted, the body tries to compensate by increasing the serum’s ability to carry iron.
 In Anaemia of chronic disease, the low serum iron is a result of low TIBC.